alex-miller-0/Ethereum_Blockchain_Parser/README.md

 # eth-blockchain-data
-#### An exploration of the Ethereum blockchain!

-## Background

 This is a little project to explore the network of ethereum transactions.
-The goal is to process a copy of the Ethereum blockchain.
+The goal is to process a copy of the Ethereum blockchain and run network analysis on it.

 ## Prerequisites: